TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

       When the underlying lock is an :class:`RLock`, it is not released using its :meth:`release` method, since this may not actually unlock the lock when it was acquired multiple times recursively.
-Instead, an internal interface of the :class:`RLock` class is used, which really unlocks it even when it has been recursively acquired several times.
+Instead, an internal interface of the :class:`RLock` kundi is used, which really unlocks it even when it has been recursively acquired several times.
 Another internal interface is then used to restore the recursion level when the lock is reacquired.